rishic3/rishic3.github.io/posts/2024/sapiens.md

 > As far as we can tell, from a purely scientific viewpoint, human life has absolutely no meaning.
 Humans are the outcome of blind evolutionary processes that operate without goal or purpose.
 Our actions are not part of some divine cosmic plan, and if planet Earth were to blow up tomorrow morning, the universe would probably keep going about its business as usual.
 As far as we can tell at this point, human subjectivity would not be missed.
 Hence any meaning that people ascribe to their lives is just a delusion.
 The other-worldly meanings medieval people found in their lives were no more deluded than the modern humanist, nationalist and capitalist meanings modern people find.

 > According to the selfish gene theory, natural selection makes people, like other organisms, choose what is good for the reproduction of their genes, even if it is bad for them as individuals.
 Most males spend their lives toiling, worrying, competing and fighting, instead of enjoying peaceful bliss, because their DNA manipulates them for its own selfish aims.
 Like Satan, DNA uses fleeting pleasures to tempt people and place them in its power.

-Harari makes it fairly clear that he most strongly agrees with Buddhist philosophies.

 > According to Buddhism, the root of suffering is neither the feeling of pain nor of sadness nor even of meaninglessness.
 Rather, the real root of suffering is this never-ending and pointless pursuit of ephemeral feelings, which causes us to be in a constant state of tension, restlessness and dissatisfaction.
 Due to this pursuit, the mind is never satisfied.
 Even when experiencing pleasure, it is not content, because it fears this feeling might soon disappear, and craves that this feeling should stay and intensify.
 People are liberated from suffering not when they experience this or that fleeting pleasure, but rather when they understand the impermanent nature of all their feelings, and stop craving them.